 In respect of GHG emissions, the emissions directly attributable to businesses owned or controlled by the Group are relatively low.
-Indirect GHG emissions caused by the Group are primarily attributable to purchased electricity and business trips.
+Indirect GHG emissions caused by the Group are primarily attributable to purchased electricity.
 The Group's purchased electricity leads to indirect GHG emissions in the course of electricity generation by the electricity corporations.
-In addition, as the Group considers the United Kingdom and Europe its major markets, employees would have to travel by air to provide customers with design and consultancy services, resulting in indirect GHG emissions due to aircraft fuel consumption.
-However, due to COVID-19 and the border closure, there was no business trip by air travel during the Reporting Year.
-Statistics in respect of consumption of purchased electricity and GHG emissions arising from air travel in the course of operation during the Reporting Year and the corresponding year in 2020 are set out below:
+Statistics in respect of consumption of purchased electricity in the course of operation during the Reporting Year and the corresponding year in 2021 are set out below:

-Type of GHG emissions Equivalent CO2 emission (tonne) 2021 Equivalent CO 2 emission (tonne) 2020
+Type of GHG emissions Equivalent CO 2 emission (tonne) Equivalent CO 2 emission (tonne)

 Scope 1 Direct emissions N/A N/A

-Scope 2 Indirect emissions 6.74 34.66
+Scope 2 Indirect emissions 94.26 6.74

-Scope 3 Other indirect emissions N/A 8.89

-Total 6.74 43.55
+Total 94.26 6.74

-Intensity (tonne/Revenue HK\$ Million) 0.06 0.17
+Intensity (tonne/Revenue HK\$ Million) 0.56 0.06